danielhejnar/articles/Capturing near-Earth asteroids.md

 in the limit of small changes $\Delta r=r_{f}-r_{i}$.

 Due to the assumptions of these approximations, only asteroids of heliocentric eccentricity less than 0.1 are considered.
-Fig. 2 shows the thrust accelerations for the 130 asteroids with such an eccentricity.
+Fig. 2 shows the thrust accelerations for the 130 asteroids with such eccentricity.
 For a fixed $t_{f}$ of 10 years, the approximation methods in (3) and (4) yield typical accelerations on the order of $0.1-100 ~\mathrm{\mu m/s^2}$.
-This range provides us with a baseline for initial guesses for appropriate thrust accelerations.
-In higher fidelity numerical integrations, described in a later section, we found accelerations in the range $4-20 ~\mathrm{\mu m/s^2}$.
+This range provides a baseline for initial guesses for appropriate thrust accelerations.
+In higher fidelity numerical integrations, described later, we found accelerations in the range $4-20 ~\mathrm{\mu m/s^2}$.

 ![](https://cdn.mathpix.com/cropped/2023_03_14_96efc8ccf1b31a407693g-4.jpg?height=277&width=733&top_left_y=181&top_left_x=1004)
 _Fig.
-2. One hundred and thirty asteroids whose eccentricity is less than 0.1 are shown here with their approximate thrust acceleration required to enter the Earth's heliocentric orbit calculated from (3) and (4) Assuming an average radius of $2.67 \mathrm{~m}$, and density $\rho=3000 \mathrm{~kg} / \mathrm{m}^{3}$, the estimated thrust force is shown on the right hand side._
+2. One hundred and thirty asteroids whose eccentricity is less than 0.1 are shown here with their approximate thrust acceleration required to enter the Earth's heliocentric orbit calculated from (3) and (4) Assuming an average radius of $2.67 \mathrm{~m}$, and density $\rho=3000 \mathrm{~kg} / \mathrm{m}^{3}$, the estimated thrust force is shown on the right-hand side._

 In the comprehensive list of NEAs, there are only 108 asteroids whose size has been calculated.
 The asteroid radius ranges from 0.03 to $31.7 \mathrm{~m}$, with an average of $2.67 \mathrm{~m}$.
-It must be noted that these are only the asteroids whose radius is known with great confidence; there may exist larger asteroids.
-Using the average radius and assuming a density of $3000 \mathrm{~kg} / \mathrm{m}^{3}$ and a spherical shape, average asteroid mass is approximated to be 239,000 kg Using this average mass and the approximated capture acceleration from (4), the average force requirements are calculated and shown on the right hand side of Fig. 2.
-The thrust forces and accelerations in Fig. 2 are those required to transport an asteroid from its existing heliocentric orbit into the Earth's heliocentric orbit, without considering phasing.
+It must be noted that these are only the asteroids whose radius is known with great confidence; larger asteroids may exist.
+Using the average radius and assuming a density of $3000 \mathrm{~kg} / \mathrm{m}^{3}$ and a spherical shape, the average asteroid mass is approximated to be 239,000 kg.
+Using this average mass and the approximated capture acceleration from (4), the average force requirements are calculated and shown on the right-hand side of Fig. 2.
+The thrust forces and accelerations in Fig. 2 are those required to transport an asteroid from its current heliocentric orbit into the Earth's heliocentric orbit, without considering phasing.
 The thrust force ranges from 0.1 to $25 \mathrm{~N}$.

-For the list of final candidate asteroids in Table 2, only some have known estimated sizes.
+Only some have known estimated sizes for the list of final candidate asteroids in Table 2.
 Consequently, the other asteroid diameters are calculated [35] using absolute magnitude $h$ and albedo $p$ as

 $$
 \begin{align*}